bug400/capasm/NCAS.md

     DATA <data list>

 *DATA* assembles data into memory.
-The \<data list\> is a comma separated list of any constants, equates, symbols and expressions containing them.
+The \<data list\> is a comma-separated list of any constants, equates, symbols, and expressions containing them.

-Note: an expression must always be sized if it contains an operand ([see Data Lists](#data-lists)).
+Note: An expression must always be sized if it contains an operand ([see Data Lists](#data-lists)).